ValueRollerCoaster/ValueRollerCoaster/docs/Usage/Settings/How it works.md

 - **Structured Framework**: Organized by subcategories and components
 - **AI-Powered Benefits**: Automatic customer benefit generation
 - **Visual Analytics**: Interactive sunburst charts for value distribution
+- **Customizable Structure**: The current framework reflects experience with large B2B production companies, but you can modify categories, subcategories, and components to match your industry or business model (see [Categories Guide](CATEGORIES_GUIDE.md))

 ### 🎯 **7-Step Enhanced Persona Generation with Sonar Validation**
 1. 🔍 Dual-Model Website Analysis